 In addition to serving as Artistic Director for The Bellydance Superstars and Wild Saffron, Moria is Artistic Director for other projects including her recent Nocturnal and Incantation shows, her Dragons and Jewels tour in China, and 64 Yoginis, which reveals the mysteries of the 64 Yoginis Temple in Hirapur, Odisha, India.

-Moria choreographs solos, duets, group collaborations, and theatrical shows which incorporate both Oriental Belly Dance and Tribal Fusion Belly Dance artists to produce a tableaux of juxtapositions of light and dark, soft and strong, fiery and temperate to pull each dancer to her edge and offer what they embody most on the stage.
+Moria choreographs solos, duets, group collaborations, and theatrical shows which incorporate both Traditional Belly Dance and Fusion Belly Dance artists to produce a tableaux of juxtapositions of light and dark, soft and strong, fiery and temperate to pull each dancer to her edge and offer what they embody most on the stage.

 Enjoy watching some of Moria's choreographies by clicking on Choreography at the top left of this page.